DmytroLitvinov/knowledge/docs/fitness/fitness.md

 I also try to do some cardio exercises to keep my body in shape.
 I started to do cardio exercises for 30-40 minutes a day in the morning on an empty stomach (when sugar level is low).
 Angle of inclination of 6, 10 and 15 and walking speed of 5.6 km/h.
-Changing each angle after 2 minutes On angle of inclination 15 - trying to do 3 minutes.
+Changing each angle after 2 minutes.
+On angle of inclination 15 - trying to do 3 minutes.